ProprioCS/Provia.Documents/Service Tickets.md

 The little Info icon allows the user to enter a Receiving Note for that item/bin/qty.

-It also allows the user to create what we called a “Component Receipt”.
+It also allows the user to create what we called a "Component Receipt".
 This is a situation which can arise with certain manufacturers (e.g. Knoll), where they do not ship the full item at the same time.
 A simple example is you order 4 tables, and then a truck arrives and they have parts of those 4 tables.
-It isn’t that they shipped 2 complete tables - that is easy to handle, as you simply receive the 2 which came, instead of the full 4.
+It isn't that they shipped 2 complete tables - that is easy to handle, as you simply receive the 2 which came, instead of the full 4.
 This scenario is when they send you 4 tops - but 0 bases.
 How many tables do you have now?
-You don’t have 4 complete tables.
+You don't have 4 complete tables.
 If you receive a Qty of 2 - the system thinks you have 2 complete tables, but you do not.
 The correct answer is 0 - you have received 0 complete tables.
 However, you did receive 4 tops, and want to put them into a bin or bins, and record where you put them for later, when the bases arrive.
 Our approach was to store this in a custom record called receiving_extra.
-The user could type in a brief description of what they received (e.g. “4 tops”), and still select a Bin or Bins to put them in.
-They could also enter what was still expected (e.g. “4 bases”), and had a date field where they could put the expected date - which we were told is sometimes communicated in this scenario.
+The user could type in a brief description of what they received (e.g. "4 tops"), and still select a Bin or Bins to put them in.
+They could also enter what was still expected (e.g. "4 bases"), and had a date field where they could put the expected date - which we were told is sometimes communicated in this scenario.

 Finally, this is where we would also allow them to record an intentional Over-Receipt.
 We did NOT put any overage into the NetSuite Item Receipt - because that would change the financials on the Order.
 The intention here was to simply record it, and display it here for this PO, and likely have a saved search that would show them any actual over-receipts they had to deal with.
 They might go ahead and adjust the PO (and then sync to the SO), or they might transfer ownership of the overage to the Dealer and have it be in Stock.
 We did not get any further with this situation, other than letting them record it and storing it in the custom record.

 Finally again - there was another scenario with Walls Orders that COI brought up, one that we have not yet solved for.
 In this scenario, they enter a single line for all the product on a Walls Order.
 It has a Qty of 1 Lot.
 And yet in fact it consists of scores of separate items, which when received will need to be placed into multiple bins.
 Because the line Qty is 1, we were not letting them put it into more than 1 Bin.
-What will be needed to handle this will be a concept of “additional bins”, used when a single Qty item is “too big” to fit in a single Bin, and can “overflow” to additional Bins.
+What will be needed to handle this will be a concept of "additional bins", used when a single Qty item is "too big" to fit in a single Bin, and can "overflow" to additional Bins.
 The NetSuite Item Receipt will show that 1 was received to the primary Bin, and a custom record will store the list of additional bins it is in.

 ## Expected Receipts